 Motor vehicle crashes are a leading cause of death for children less than 15 years of age.
 But American Indian/Alaskan Native children die as passengers at a higher rate than any other racial/ethnic group.
 Read the whole story.

 Fetal Alcohol Spectrum Disorders (FASD)

-The Fetal Alcohol Spectrum Disorders Center is a federal initiative devoted to preventing and treating FASD.
+The National Organization on Fetal Alcohol Syndrome is a federal initiative devoted to preventing and treating FASD.
 FASD comprises a range of effects that can occur in an individual whose mother drank alcohol during pregnancy.

 Fetal Movement Counting

 Healthcare providers usually recommend that you begin counting movements around the seventh month of pregnancy.
 Your Baby's Activity Record provides a method of monitoring the movement of your unborn baby so that you can discuss any changes with your healthcare provider.

 How to Apply for Medicaid For Pregnant Women